yaodan-zhang/sparse-predictive-tensor/README.md

-# Predictive Modeling for Crop Prices in Online Indian Markets with Sparse Historical Data
+# Predictive Modeling for Crop Prices in Online Markets with Sparse Historical Data

 Note: This GitHub repository is a research project designed by Professor Divya Singhvi from NYU Stern School of Business, with author's implementation and report analysis.